Terry McEachern Professional of the Year Award

 |Year||First Place||Second Place||Third Place|

-Each year the magazine editor selects the best published article from the quarterly magazine, The Audit Report, and from articles published on the ACUIA web site.
-All articles from these two sources are automatically considered for this contest.
+Each year the winning article is selected by the editor of the ACUIA's quarterly magazine, The Audit Report.
+Articles eligible for consideration include articles from both the magazine and those published on the ACUARP website.
+All articles from these two sources are automatically considered for this annual award.
 Eligibility for the award begins after the Annual Conference and ends several weeks before the subsequent conference.

 The criteria used to evaluate the articles includes:

-- Easy to read: The average/experienced internal auditor should be able to comprehend the material.
-Jargon and acronyms should be avoided or clearly explained and then with minimum use.
+Easy to read: The average/experienced internal auditor should be able to comprehend the material.
+Jargon and acronyms should be avoided or clearly explained, with minimum use.